2010 Taguig local elections: Background

 Mayor Sigfrido "Freddie" Tiñga was term-limited.
 He ran as representative of second district.
-His party chosen his father, retired Associate Justice and former Rep. Dante Tiñga to run in his place.
+His party chosen his father, retired Associate Justice and former Rep. Dante Tiñga, to run in his place.
 Tiñga ran under Liberal Party and its Taguig affiliate, the local party Kilusang Diwa ng Taguig.
-Tiñga faced First District Rep. Ma.
-Laarni "Lani" Cayetano of Nacionalista, Arthur Clavo, and John Rarang.
+Tiñga faced 1st district Rep. Lani Cayetano of Nacionalista, Arthur Clavo, and John Rarang.

 Vice Mayor George Elias was on second term, and ran for third term.
-He was challenged by Ferdinand "Ferdie" Santos, Cayetano's running mate, Jeffrey Lontoc, and Cirila Lumontod.
+He was challenged by Ferdinand "Ferdie" Santos (Cayetano's running mate), Jeffrey Lontoc, and Cirila Lumontod.

-First District Rep. Ma.
-Laarni "Lani" Cayetano was on her first term.
+1st District Rep. Lani Cayetano was on her first term.
 Although eligible to run for a second term, she decided to run for mayor under Nacionalista instead.
-Her party chosen former Muntinlupa Councilor Rene Carl "Ren-Ren" Cayetano to run in her place.
-Cayetano was challenged by former Taguig Second District Councilor and defeated 2007 congressional candidate Arnel Cerafica, and independent candidates Luis Cruz Jr. and Joselito Gabriel.
+Her party chosen her brother-in-law, former Muntinlupa Councilor Rene Carl "Ren-Ren" Cayetano, to run in her place.
+She was challenged by former Taguig Second District Councilor and defeated 2007 congressional candidate Arnel Cerafica, and independent candidates Luis Cruz Jr. and Joselito Gabriel.

-Rep. Henry Dueñas Jr. won the 2007 elections.
+2nd District Rep. Henry Dueñas Jr. won the 2007 elections.
 But following the HRET ruling in February 2010, he was unseated and replaced by his opponent, Angelito "Jett" Reyes.
 Upon ruling, Reyes was the duly elected representative of the district.
 Reyes defeated Dueñas by a margin of 37 votes; the Board of Canvassers originally declared Duenas the winner with 28,564 votes over Reyes' 27,107 for a margin of 1,457.
 Reyes ran for re-election for his supposedly first term.
 He was challenged by Mayor Sigfrido "Freddie" Tiñga, Second District Councilor Arvin Ian Alit, and independent candidates James Layug, and Robinson "Robin" Lumontod Jr.

 Results

 For Mayor

-Rep. Ma.
-Laarni "Lani" Cayetano defeated retired Associate Justice and former Rep. Dante Tiñga.
-Tinga later filed an election protest and accused Cayetano of massive vote-buying and pre-programmed CF cards altered results in Taguig.
+Rep. Lani Cayetano defeated retired Associate Justice and former Rep. Dante Tiñga.
+Tiñga later filed an election protest and accused Cayetano of massive vote-buying and pre-programmed CF cards altered results in Taguig, but the protest was later dismissed.